What does it cost to charter a boat in Perth?

 WHAT ARE YOU ACTUALLY PAYING FOR?

-What you see on the day is just the surface.
-Behind every charter operation are significant ongoing costs — pen fees, insurance, maintenance, crew, compliance, and the administrative work that keeps it all running — all of which need to be recovered across a narrow seasonal window.
-Less days lost to weather.
+Charter fees might look steep at first glance.
+However what you see on the day is just the surface.
+Behind every charter are significant running costs — pen fees, insurance, maintenance, training, compliance, and the administrative systems and team that make it all possible.

 HOW DO I KNOW WHICH BOAT IS RIGHT FOR ME?